DavidMaged171/Eye-Guide/README.md

 [Eye Guide Functions!.](##Eye-Guide-Functions!.)

 ## What is Eye Guie?
-> Eye Guide is my Graduation Project at faculty of Computer & Information Science Ain Shames University.<br /> Eye Guide is a mobile app build for helping the blind people and visually impaired in an outdoor environment without depending on     other people.
+- Eye Guide is my Graduation Project at faculty of Computer & Information Science Ain Shames University.
+- Eye Guide is a mobile app build for helping the blind people and visually impaired in an outdoor environment without depending on other people.

 ## Eye Guide Functions!.
 - Guidance feature.